JakeSidSmith/react-reorder/README.md

 It also allows the user to set a hold time (duration before drag begins) allowing additional events like clicking / tapping to be applied.

+Version 3 adds the ability to drag items between multiple lists.

 ## Installation

 Using npm